 Tarot Card Keywords is the new e-book from Catherine that incorporates all the keywords and correspondences on the blog, expands and extends them to include new sections including adding relevant blog posts (including this one!) with exclusive new sections.

-76 pages of keywords and correspondences, printer friendly and available now for $8.95.
+76 pages of keywords and correspondences, printer friendly and available now.
 Instant download.